Bikoff-Lab/V1_Descending_Project/README.md

 # EXAMPLE DATA PIPELINE:

 Execute: Run_Phils_Code.py, choose raw image files to process.
+Examples are located in Z drive in 2 photon tomography folder under each sample:
+Example Directory: common\2 Photon Tomography\Sample 557\raw full res single channel single plane

-Run one sample at a time to build up the dataset in Cell Coordinates/Transformed Coordinates/Collection
-Once all have been run, you can run wba.phil_all_v1_analysis()
+Run one sample at a time to build up the dataset in Cell Coordinates/Transformed Coordinates/Collection Once all have been run, you can run wba.phil_all_v1_analysis()